Iran University of Medical Sciences • Journals

 Readers & authors

-• Accessibility considerations for figures, tables and supplementary files
+• Figures, tables and supplementary files

-• Support for screen readers and high-contrast viewing
+• Screen readers and high-contrast viewing

 Research data & code sharing